copperwater/xNetHack/doc/xnh-changelog-6.0.md

   spells at their pets (but they still do for healing peacefuls).
 - There are no alignment record adjustments at all for casting healing spells at a monster which is already at maximum HP.
+- Summon nasties scales based on the summoner's level, not the player's, and always creates at least 3 monsters.

 ### Interface changes